 4. All decisions regarding transactions effected as a result of this auction will be made by Enron in its sole discretion.
 Enron may, in its sole discretion, enter into any such transaction with any party on any terms agreed to by Enron and such party.
 However, Enron will have no obligation to accept any bids which are the subject of an auction, with you or with any other party, and may, in its sole discretion, determine not to enter into any transactions resulting from such bids.

-5. You will not be able to view any bids or offers submitted by other parties participating in this auction or to change your bid or offer in response to any such third party bid or offer.
+5. You will not be able to view any bids submitted by other parties participating in this auction or to change your bid in response to any such third party bid.

-BY SUBMITTING A BID OR OFFER IN THIS AUCTION, YOU ACKNOWLEDGE YOUR UNDERSTANDING OF, AND AGREE TO BE BOUND BY, THE FOREGOING PROCEDURES AND REQUIREMENTS.
+BY SUBMITTING A BID IN THIS AUCTION, YOU ACKNOWLEDGE YOUR UNDERSTANDING OF, AND AGREE TO BE BOUND BY, THE FOREGOING PROCEDURES AND REQUIREMENTS.